pelucid/query_builder_day_in/README.md

 virtualenv interview_env
 source interview_env/bin/activate
 ```
-Next, install some requirements by running: `pip install -r requirements.txt`, where interview_requirements.txt is the path to the accompanying file.
+Next, install some requirements by running: `pip install -r requirements.txt`, where requirements.txt is the path to the accompanying file.
 This may take a minute or two.
 When you're able to install the packages in requirements.txt, you're all done!